narthia/jira-client/README.md

 - `Accept`: `application/json`
 - `Content-Type`: `application/json` (for requests with a body)

 > **Experimental Endpoints:** For Jira Cloud endpoints that require experimental API access, the client automatically sets the `X-ExperimentalApi: opt-in` header.
-This header is only sent when needed for such endpoints.
+This header is only used when needed for such endpoints.

 > **Authorization:** The `Authorization` header is set automatically based on your authentication method (API token) only for the `default` client type.
 It is not used for Forge apps.